Healthy Pumpkin Muffins

 - Eggs.
 The eggs help provide structure to the muffins.

 - Coconut sugar.
-May be subbed with your favorite sweetener, but note that liquid sweetener such as maple syrup or honey may change the texture of the muffins a bit.
+May be subbed with your favorite sweetener, but note that a liquid sweetener such as maple syrup or honey may change the texture of the muffins.

 - Oil.
 Use whatever type you have on hand.

 - Almond milk.
-Sub with your favorite dairy or non-dairy milk.
+Sub with your favorite dairy or non-dairy milk, but take care to use an unsweetened variety.

 - Pumpkin.
 Prepare homemade pumpkin puree or use store bought.
 Do not use pumpkin pie filling as it contains sugar and other additives.